AkeyLab/mSOMA/README.md

 The `docker build` command can take ~30 minutes to complete to first time, but the installation of the dependencies is cached for subsequent builds.

 The GHA workflow yaml does these steps.

+## Debugging

+* One error we've seen so far is a user's personal R packages being used after installing the conda environment which ended up being an issue of using the msoma installaed executable but not activating the conda environment.

+* A similar situation of R looking in the wrong location occurred when running the docker image with singularity, but this issue  should be resolved in the v0.1.2 release of mSOMA.

+* Please open an issue if you encounter any problems with the installation or running of mSOMA.